claritylab/lucida/tools/README.md

 please either ```sudo ./install_xxx.sh```, or open the script and run the commands manually to make sure each command succeeds.

-3. Both Apache Thrift and Facebook are necessary.
-To make sure IMM compiles successfully, you must install Apache Thrift, and then install Facebook Thrift.
-If you reverse the order, and already `make` successfully for both, simply go back to Facebook Thrift: `cd fbthrift/thrift/` and `sudo make install` which should not take long.
+3. Both Apache Thrift and Facebook are necessary, and you must install Apache Thrift first, and then install Facebook Thrift.
+The `Makefile` guarantees that, but if for some reason you reverse the order (both compiled and installed), simply go back to Facebook Thrift: `cd fbthrift/thrift/` and `sudo make install` which should not take long.